 My train of thought was interrupted by Charles.
 “The limousine will be here soon, Stella dear.”
 I looked in the mirror again.
 My hair was cut and coloured a mid-blonde.
 I’d carefully applied powder, lipstick, rouge and a touch of mascara and eyeshadow.
 My favourite nautical earrings – bejewelled seahorses, a pearl necklace and a royal blue dress and jacket completed the look of a first-time Conservative candidate, hopeful of joining the Great and the Good in the Houses of Parliament.

 As we were driven to the counting hall through the dark city streets, the exit polls were coming in.
 Maurice, my agent, phoned to tell me it was a close call but it looked like we were ahead of Labour by some two thousand votes out of a total of forty thousand.
 Charles squeezed my hand.
 “Are you nervous, dear?”

 “No,” I lied, “I’m looking forward to getting on that stage and hearing my name being called out as the successful candidate for Breton and Barking and giving us Tories the chance to make the positive changes the towns and people need!”

-Then, inspired by my little successes with the council, I’d taken a series of posts: church committee-member, school governor, treasurer of the local Women’s Institute, union official at the supermarket, even secretary to the local Conservative candidate, Arthur Jones.
+Then, inspired by my little successes with the council, I’d taken a series of posts: church committee member, school governor, treasurer of the local Women’s Institute, union official at the supermarket, and even secretary to the local Conservative candidate, Arthur Jones.

 Then Arthur had dropped dead in the street from apoplexy and suddenly, to my amazement, I was proposed as the replacement candidate.